-The mathematics department has both a mathematics seminar series and a weekly mathematics department tea.
+The mathematics department has hosts mathematics seminar speakers.
 Both internal and outside speakers are welcome to give one hour talks or a series of talks on topics related to mathematics for the seminars.
 The level of the talks range from undergraduate level mathematics to presentations on mathematical research by visiting mathematicians and faculty.

 If you would like to attend these talks or make a presentation yourself, please contact Dr. Jason Graham.

 Spring 2023 Seminars: